Use NotchPad while presenting or screen sharing.

 Ghost Privacy is the headline, but this release also makes NotchPad feel more direct in daily use.

-- Floating Mode: move NotchPad anywhere, then snap it back to the notch.
+- Floating Mode: move NotchPad anywhere, then snap it back to the top-center hover zone.

 - Visible copy buttons: Clipboard History and Snippets rows now expose the main copy action directly.